SAAIPAA: Optimizing aspect-angles-invariant physical adversarial attacks on SAR target recognition models: Introduction

-\item We formulate a loss function, by leveraging rigorous physics-based modeling of \ac{SAR} observations.
-The generated adversarial perturbations are defined by the reflectors' physical properties, ensuring physical feasibility and interpretability.
-This involves modeling the temporal response and amplitude of the reflected signal as functions of aspect angles, using \ac{PO} and \ac{GO}.
-The resulting reflected signals are passed through the same measurement and image-focusing operators used in a typical \ac{SAR} processing chain.
-This method explicitly simulates the entire physical imaging process rather than approximating non-physics-based perturbations in the image domain using, for example, the \ac{ASC} model.
+\item We formulate a loss function grounded in rigorous physics-based modeling of \ac{SAR} observations.
+This involves modeling the reflected signal as a function of the aspect angles and the reflectors’ physical properties, and passing the reflected signal through the same measurement and image-focusing operators used in a typical \ac{SAR} processing chain.
+This formulation enables optimization over a distribution of observations with varying aspect angles.
 See Sections~\ref{sec:image_formation}-\ref{sec:measure} for details.

-\item A novel method for determining the bounding boxes for a densely sampled azimuthal \ac{SAR} dataset is proposed.
-This method leverages the inherent properties of \ac{SAR} images, to produce reliable object localization.
+\item We propose a method for determining the bounding boxes for a densely sampled azimuthal \ac{SAR} dataset, which leverages the inherent properties of \ac{SAR} images.
+The bounding boxes enable bridging the geometric placement of reflectors in the scene with their induced perturbations in the image coordinates by using the target object as a consistent spatial reference.
 See \Cref{sec:bb} for details.